mvac7/Z80_RLEWB/README.md

 ## 4 C decoders

-For decompression directly to VRAM, two libraries (.rel) are available, depending on the execution environment (MSX-DOS or BIOS ROM/BASIC).
+For direct decompression to VRAM, two libraries (.rel) are available, depending on the execution environment (MSX-DOS or BIOS ROM/BASIC).